chanks/abfab/README.md

 ## Goals
 * Easy to use.
 * Fast.
-* Simple - no dependencies aside from Redis and the `redis-rb` gem.
+* Simple - no dependencies aside from Redis and the `redis` gem.
 * Durable - apps shouldn't go down if the Redis connection is lost.

 ## Installation